Jing1Ling/optimum-habana/examples/audio-classification/README.md

 ```

 On a single HPU, this script should run in ~13 minutes and yield an accuracy of **97.96%**.
+On a single G2E HPU, this script should run in ~2 minutes and yield an accuracy of **97.88%**.

 > If your model classification head dimensions do not fit the number of labels in the dataset, you can specify `--ignore_mismatched_sizes` to adapt it.